stelzinga/MF/MGT_80.Tools.md

 By default, the Manager of an Activity in which an Objective is performed is responsible for the Objective.
 The manager gets those responsibilities delegated by the Manager of the Venture.
 See also [## Objective Definition], [## Activities Definition] and [## Delegating Definition].
 ________________________________________
 ## Objective Notation (Framework)
-Objective Notation is an expansive formalised structure to write down anything from Goals all the way to Actions/Drills and even Comments.
+Objective Notation is a formalised structure to write down anything from Goals all the way to Actions/Drills and even Comments.
 Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks as well.
 In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Project*, *Routine* or *Task*.
 For example, *Objective Indicator* is the same as *Task Indicator* or *Sub Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Specifically, Task/Project and Recurring Task/Routine are equivalent.
 See also [## Task Notation].

-Although the Objective Notation is well structured and appears very formalised, this does not mean  formalism is required.
+Although the Objective Notation is well structured and formalised, this does not mean  formalism is required.
 Ultimately, the user of Objective Notation can use it in many ways, depending on needs.
-Below explains the formalism, and also shows a less rigid interpretation.
+Below explains the formalism, and also shows a less rigid use of it.

 ### Objective Notation Format
 The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows: